jchatel/quickmail-next-docs/campaigns/campaign-building-step-by-step.md

-# Campaign Building: Step by step
+# Campaign Building: Step by Step

 ### In this article: